-- All kinds of sample matrices, including pure isolates, swabs, tissues, organs and saliva samples may be processed with Kylt® RNA/DNA Purification products (please refer to chapter F "Related Products"). - For detailed information on the DNA preparation process, please refer to the respective Direction For Use.
+- All kinds of sample matrices, including pure isolates, swabs, tissues and organs may be processed with Kylt® RNA/DNA Purification products (please refer to chapter F "Related Products"). - For detailed information on the DNA preparation process, please refer to the respective Direction For Use.

-c) Alternative methods
+b) Alternative methods

-- All kinds of sample matrices, including pure isolates, swabs, tissues, organs and saliva samples may be processed with appropriate DNA preparation kits or appropriate in-house methods. - For detailed information on the DNA preparation process, please refer to the Direction For Use or Standard Operating Procedure of the specific kit or in-house method, respectively.
+- All kinds of sample matrices, including pure isolates, swabs, tissues and organs may be processed with appropriate DNA preparation kits or appropriate in-house methods. - For detailed information on the DNA preparation process, please refer to the Direction For Use or Standard Operating Procedure of the specific kit or in-house method, respectively.